 Access to the site is from Farm-to-Market Road 1344.
 The entrance gate at the east corner of the site and the vehicle gate at the north corner were locked and functional.
-The entrance sign is next to the main entrance gate.
-No maintenance needs were identified.
+There are two entrance signs on each entrance gate.
+One sign is on the north entrance, and one sign is on the east entrance.
+The east entrance sign was illegible and was replaced following the inspection.
+No other maintenance needs were identified.